haberdashPI/vscode-master-key/src/docs/guide.md

 ## Keybinding Customization

-There are two ways to start customizing bindings:

-- Review the built-in `Larkin` presets: run the command `Master key: New Keybinding Copy` to start editing a copy of this preset.
-This is a toml file which has comments throughout.
-- Review the [binding file format](/bindings/index) and [command documentation](/commands/index), and start creating your own TOML file.
+To start creating your own bindings:

-The steps are:

 1. Create a new a toml file
 2. Optional: copy a preset into the file using `Master key: New Keybinding Copy`
 3. Optional: import any existing user bindings, from `keyindings.json`, by calling `Master Key: Import User Keybindings` in this new toml file
-4. Add bindings, as per the [binding format](./bindings/) and [command documentation](./commands/).
+4. Add/edit bindings, using the [binding format](./bindings/) and [command documentation](./commands/) as a guide.
 5. Activate the bindings with `Master Key: Activate Keybindings` at any time.

 ## Roadmap

 Master Key has reached a relatively stable state.
 There are no immediate plans to introduce major breaking changes.
-The major effort remaining is to create additional keybinding presets for Emacs, Vim and Helix.
+The major effort remaining is to improve the Vim bindings and create additional keybinding presets for Emacs and Helix.

 ## Related Work